 The United Nations agency projected, however, that global FDI will likely drop by as much as 30 to 40 percent for the entire year and by 5 to 10 percent in 2021 due to the pandemic, similar to its forecast in June.

 The lockdowns, restrictions and job losses since the coronavirus was first detected in Wuhan, China in late December, then became a World Health Organization-declared COVID-19 pandemic in March, have upended the global economy.

 The infectious disease caused by the coronavirus has led to 44 million infections and more than 1.1 million deaths, while almost 30 million people have recovered globally.

-Wealthy industrialized economies were the hardest-hit regions in terms of losses of investment, particularly in Europe and North America, where FDI fell to USD$98 billion in the first half of 2020, a 75 percent decline from USD$397 billion a year ago.
+Wealthy industrialized economies were the hardest-hit regions in terms of losses of investment, particularly in Europe and North America, where FDI fell to US$98 billion in the first half of 2020, a 75 percent decline from US$397 billion a year ago.

 In Asia, FDI fell 12 percent, but in Africa it dropped 28 percent and in Latin America and the Caribbean it decreased 25 percent.
 Developing economies collectively suffered a 16 percent decline, down to US$296 billion from US$352 billion a year ago, which was less than what economists had expected mainly due to resilience in China’s economy.

 “Overall, investment flows into China remain at a high level," said Zhan, an Oxford-educated economist who is a guest professor at China's Nankai University.
 "And this is partly because China was one of the very few countries, among the first, to control the pandemic, and to resume its production system in the country."